 Students come to the programs with a variety of backgrounds and training.
 However, we do have two prerequisites (PSY 362 and 363); both of these are statistics courses.
 We also recommend undergraduate students take the following: personality or abnormal; social or developmental; learning; physiological; and a course in history and systems of psychology.
 Students not having these courses should expect to do additional work when background material is needed.

-Here are some vital statistics:
+Here are some vital statistics about our Mental Health Counseling program: